-ACL is issuing this guidance regarding programmatic reporting on the "Coronavirus Response And Relief Supplemental Appropriations Act Of 2021" supplemental grant funds provided to state Adult Protective Services (APS) programs.
-Because grant funds were awarded before programmatic reporting guidance was disseminated, ACL understands that grantees may be tracking these funds in a variety of ways depending on grantee reporting system and administration of funds.
-ACL urges states to work closely with their local APS programs to update them on COVID-related programmatic reporting information and to coordinate the timing and format in accordance with this guidance.
+ACL is issuing this guidance regarding programmatic reporting on the "American Rescue Plan Act of 2021" grant funds provided to state Adult Protective Services (APS) programs.
+ACL understands that grantees may be tracking these funds in a variety of ways depending on grantee reporting system and administration of funds.
+ACL urges states to work closely with their local APS programs to update them on programmatic reporting information and to coordinate the timing and format in accordance with this guidance.
+This reporting guidance mirrors that provides for the Coronavirus Response & Relief Supplemental Appropriations Act of 2021: Grants to Enhance APS to Respond to COVID-19, except for the reporting periods.
+Separate reports are required for each of these awards.

-ACL intends to use the data collected in the Program Performance and Fiscal Reports to show accountability for the supplemental funding received, as well as to demonstrate the scope and reach of APS involvement in the nation's COVID response.
+ACL intends to use the data collected in the Program Performance and Fiscal Reports to show accountability for the funding received, as well as to demonstrate the scope and reach of APS involvement in the nation's COVID response.
 ACL thanks each member of the state and local APS network for their efforts to report accurate, complete data regarding the individuals they serve.